mcgonago/mymcp/README.md

 > [!NOTE]
 > **About the Jira Agent**
 > The `jira-agent` in this repository is based on the excellent work from [redhat-community-ai-tools/jira-mcp](https://github.com/redhat-community-ai-tools/jira-mcp).
 I followed their well-documented steps as part of my learning journey to build MCP agents.
->
-> **Explore More MCP Agents**
-> The [redhat-community-ai-tools](https://github.com/redhat-community-ai-tools) organization maintains several high-quality MCP agents and tools.
-I highly recommend checking out their repositories to discover other useful agents and learn from their implementations.
-They provide excellent examples of professional MCP agent development.

 ### Features